7thCore/mcsrv-script/README.md

 Now for the installation.

+If you wish you can have the script install the required packages with (Only for Arch Linux & Ubuntu 19.10):

+sudo ./mcsrv-script.bash -install_packages

-Run the script with root permitions like so (necessary for user creation):
+After that run the script with root permitions like so (necessary for user creation):

 sudo ./mcsrv-script.bash -install